Kafr Ra'i: History

 Pottery remains from the Byzantine, early Muslim and the Middle Ages have been found here.

-In 1265, after the Mamluks had defeated the Crusaders, Kafr Ra'i was mentioned among the estates which Sultan Baibars granted his followers.
-The village was divided equally between two of his emirs: Shuja' al-Din Tughril al-Shibli and Ala' al-Din Kundughdi al-Hubaishi.
+In 1265, after the Mamluks had defeated the Crusaders, Kafr Ra'i was mentioned among the estates which Sultan Baybars granted his followers.
+The village was divided equally between two of his emirs: Shuja' al-Din Tughril al-Shibli and Ala' al-Din Kundughdi al-Hubayshi.
+The village was mentioned in a corpus of Mamluk legal documents stored in Jerusalem dated to 1305-1308; the subject of the document was a resident of the village who belonged to the Banu Haritha (the tribe of the Turabay dynasty) prevalent in the Jenin area at that time.

 Ottoman era

 The village was incorporated into the Ottoman Empire with the rest of Palestine in 1517.
 In the 1596 Ottoman tax records, it appeared under the name of Kafr Ra’i, located in the Nahiya Qaqun, in the Nablus Sanjak.
 It had a population of 35 families, all Muslim.
 They paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olive trees, goats and beehives, in addition to occasional revenues and a press for olive oil or grape syrup; a total of 7,914 akçe.

 In 1838, it was noted as a Muslim village, Kefr Ra'y, located in the esh–Sha'rawiyeh esh–Shurkiyeh District.
 In 1870 Victor Guérin noted it as a village, situated on a hill, NNE of Rama.
 In 1882, the PEF's Survey of Western Palestine described Kafr Ra'i as "a large village on high ground, with good olives to the south and two wells."
 In 1871 (1288 AH), an Ottoman census listed the village, divided into two quarters- or census registration unites, in the nahiya (sub-district) of al-Sha'rawiyya al-Sharqiyya.